-Andrew is a Partner in the Melbourne office of King & Wood Mallesons where he specialises in tax with an emphasis on capital gains tax, consolidation, imputation and international tax work.
+Andrew is a legal consultant (and former partner) in the Melbourne office of King & Wood Mallesons where he specialises in tax with an emphasis on capital gains tax, consolidation, imputation and international tax work.

 His practice concentrates on corporate tax, together with the tax consequences of dealing with intellectual property rights and with the taxation treatment of the fund's management industry.